archivesunleashed/aut-docs/aut-0.50.0/toolkit-walkthrough.md

 This will take a fair amount of time, even on a small amount of data.
 It is very computationally intensive!
 I often use it as an excuse to go make a cup of coffee.

-When it is done, in the /data file you will have results.
+When it is done, you will have results in the `/data` directory.
 The first line should look like:

 ```
 {"timestamp":"20060622","url":"http://www.gca.ca/indexcms/?organizations&orgid=27","named_entities":{"persons":["Marie"],"organizations":["Green Communities Canada","Green Communities Canada News and Events Our Programs Join Green Communities Canada Downloads Privacy Policy Site Map GCA Clean North Kathie Brosemer"],"locations":["St. E. Sault","Canada"]},"digest":"sha1:3e3dc1e855b994d838564ac8d921451451a199d5"}